-Elder abuse goes unreported in NSW aged care
+Elder, staff abuse going unreported in NSW aged care

 ALMOST all nurses in aged care have been victims of aggression from residents and witnessed abuse between patients who are unaware of their actions.

 But a NSW Nurses and Midwives' Association survey has revealed 61% of staff fear repercussions if they report an incident of assault against them.

 Furthermore, three quarters believed a lack of staff was increasing the risk of elder abuse in their workplace, the Who will keep me safe?
 Elder Abuse in Residential Aged Care report found.

 NSWNMA acting general secretary Judith Kiejda said the new survey of aged care workers across the state uncovered disturbing truths about the prevalence and management of elder and staff abuse.

 "Our members have confirmed that resident to resident abuse accounts for a large percentage of incidents observed in these aged care settings," Ms Kiejda said.

 "More than 20% of aged care nurses we spoke to said they witnessed resident to resident abuse once or twice a week, while almost 30% had seen some form of resident to staff abuse in the same period.